Sushmey/Polling-DApp/README.md

 This will create two files (which are already in this repo) called `voting_sol_Voting.bin` and `voting_sol_Voting.abi`
 # How to run
 ### This is only for MacOS
-Install ganache-cli using `npm install ganache-cli` You'll see 10 accounts with 100 fake Ether.
+Install ganache-cli using `npm install ganache-cli` and run ganache-cli.
+You'll see 10 accounts with 100 fake Ether.

 Open another terminal window and open the node terminal